 In some instances, your application for a Dot Dot loan may be subject to additional checks in order for a lending decision to be made.
-If this is the case, you will need to consent to our use of consents.online, a third-party Account Information Service Provider (AISP)for the purpose of them supplying some of your financial information to us.
-Consents.online is an FCA regulated service that lets you grant us permission to view the transactional information relating to the bank account you specified within your application through “Open Banking”.
+If this is the case, you will need to agree to our use of consents.online, a third-party Account Information Service Provider (AISP)for the purpose of them supplying some of your financial information to us.
+Consents.online is an FCA authorised and regulated service that lets you grant us permission to view the transactional information relating to the bank account you specified within your application through “Open Banking”.
 This is a paper-free way of you sharing your income and expenditure information with us so that we can thoroughly and fairly assess whether you can afford to take out a loan.
-It also removes the need for you to send bank statements, payslips or other income and expenditure-related information to us.
+It also removes the need for you to send bank statements, pay slips or other income and expenditure-related information to us.

 As part of the Open Banking process, we will direct you to consents.online, who will ask you to provide your first and last name, email address and phone number.
 You will then be asked to select which bank/building society you hold your current account with before being asked for your consent to access the following account information and share it with Shelby Finance Ltd, trading as Dot Dot Loans:

-Once you have consented, a secure, encrypted connection will be made with your bank/building society and you will be asked to authenticate yourself in the same way as you would to access your online banking log in.
+Once you have given consent to consents.online, a secure, encrypted connection will be made with your bank/building society, and you will be asked to authenticate yourself in the same way as you would to access your online banking log in.
 Your bank/building society will then ask you to confirm that you would like to share your account information with consents.online before this is passed to them, who will then share it with us.

 You will only be providing consent to consents.online accessing this information and sharing it with us on a one-off basis and we will be limited to read-only access and cannot make any changes to your bank account.
 We will not ever share this information with any other third party.

 You can withdraw your consent to this service at any time by contacting consents.online by email at [email protected] or telephone on 0800 180 8570.
 This means withdrawing your permission – this is not the same thing as withdrawing a GDPR consent and we have explained why above.
 Withdrawing your consent means that consents.online will delete their record of your statement data and we will no longer be able to access it, though we will retain a record that we referred to consents.online in order to make a lending decision regarding your loan.

-If you do not agree to consents.online supplying us with your bank account information via Open Banking, you will not be able to complete your long-term loan application and we will not be able to consider whether we can enter into a contract with you to provide you with this kind of loan.
+If you do not agree to consents.online supplying us with your bank account information via Open Banking where we request this, you will not be able to complete your application and we will not be able to provide you with a loan.

 When consents.online uses your personal information, it will be acting as a controller of that information.
 It will process your information in its own name as it has the sole mandate for that (which means it takes all decisions in relation to its own use of your personal data and we have no control over its use of your personal data).
 Please read consents.online’s privacy notice for more information about how it will process your personal data as a data controller.
 You will be able to view this once we direct you to consents.online’s website towards the end of your application.

-In addition, as a normal part of our business we will share your details with:
+As part of our usual business activities we may share your details with:

-We will not transfer your data out of the European Economic Area (EEA) to any country that has been deemed (by the Information Commissioners Office) to have inadequate data protection controls except where we make those transfers lawful under data protection law, including where we use appropriate safeguards in relation to the transfer, such as EU Commission’s Standard Contractual Clauses (SCCs), or their UK equivalents (you can contact us for copies or more details) or based on US Privacy Shield.
-We will always make sure transfers of your personal data outside the EEA by made by ourselves are in accordance with data protection law.
+We will not transfer your data out of the European Economic Area (EEA) to any country that has been deemed (by the European Commission) to have inadequate data protection controls, except where such transfers are lawful under data protection law, including where we use appropriate safeguards in relation to the transfer, such as EU Commission’s Standard Contractual Clauses (SCCs), or their UK equivalents (you can contact us for copies or more details).

-If you take out a loan with us, we will retain your personal data for the period during which your loan remains outstanding and thereafter until the expiry of a period of seven years.
+We will retain your personal data for the period during which any balance remains outstanding and thereafter until the expiry of a period of six years.